GadhiSreenivasaReddy/particle41_devops-challenge-senior/terraform/README.md

 ```
 3. Review and update the variables in the `terraform.tfvars` to match your specific requirements.

+4. Review the `providers.tf` in the backend s3 you need to provide the bucketname and region

 4. To validate the Terraform plan, use the `terraform plan` command and specify the `terraform.tfvars` file.
 ```
 terraform plan -var-file="terraform.tfvars"